 So this is amazing.
 I’ve spent no less than 100 hours getting my website options up and ready so that it’s all in line when Jon starts coding.
 I’ve GREATLY eliminated the amount of options available for each item while making it still feel like a very personalized gift.

 After I did that I started to notice an increase in sales.
 So then I started dumping money into Pinterest ads and Facebook ads (not really knowing what I’m doing but learning).
 And my sales have skyrocketed.
 I’ve done $67,000 this month to date on my website (this is my graduation/mother’s day season).
 Last month I did $7,300 just for perspective.
 My conversion rate was previously .89% and now it’s around 3.5-4%.
 I can only imagine what will happen when we launch the new site!

 You guys.
 I had to know more about this, and I’m sure you want to, too.
 Here’s my interview with Robyn about how exactly this all went down.

 Did sales increase immediately as you narrowed the options?

-Robyn: Not immediately, as it was off season and generally low traffic at the time.
-I also did some testing on different items to see if the amount of options offered made a difference.
+Robyn: Not immediately, as it was off-season and generally low traffic at the time.
+I also did some testing on different items to see if the number of options offered made a difference.
 Finding the balance between offering enough options to make it feel personalized, but not so many that it feels overwhelming is the hard part.